 A lot of people worry that the issues they are facing are not big enough to warrant seeing a therapist and that there are other people who need therapy far more than them so they don't really deserve it.
 However, if you are struggling in some way in your life – with relationships, work, life issues and experiences, mental health, your emotions, thoughts, behaviour or difficult memories – the chances are therapy could help.

 Also when trying to decide whether therapy is suitable for you – rather than thinking about the size or seriousness of your problems relative to other people's, perhaps it would be more useful to think about the impact your problems are having on you.
 For instance, are your current issues or problems impacting negatively on your life in some way?
 Would you like things to be different?
 If so, therapy could be right for you.
-And if going to see someone could help you to feel happier, more at ease and more content in your life, isn't it worth giving yourself that opportunity?
+And if going to see someone could help you to feel happier, more at ease and more content in your life, isn't it worth giving yourself that chance?

 How do I work out who is the right therapist for my needs?

 When you decide to find a counsellor it can be hard to know where to start or what you should be looking for.
-The great thing about the welldoing.org Find a Therapist is that it does most of the work for you.
+The great thing about the welldoing.org Find a Therapist questionnaire is that it does most of the work for you.
 All you have to do is complete a short questionnaire about what is troubling you alongside a few other things such as your location, and your answers will then generate a selection of therapists matched to your individual needs.

 It will be up to you to decide who on this list to get in touch with, but hopefully this should make the whole process a lot easier and make you feel more confident about your choice, whilst the individual therapists profiles including photos will help to give you a feel for what they are like and how each of them work.